 You’re Not Using Relative Hashtags

 In a crowded social media scene, it’s crucial to ensure that hashtags are used effectively and relevant to your brand.
-Hashtags are a great way to expand your reach beyond your followers and potential customers.
+Instagram hashtags are a great way to expand your reach beyond your followers and potential customers.
 However, irrelevant hashtags can quickly turn off your followers, ultimately reducing your Instagram feed’s effectiveness.
 The use of too many hashtags can also hurt your brand’s SEO.

 Hashtags that aren’t relevant to your brand are the ones you shouldn’t use.
 You can get more followers using hashtags, but only if you use them correctly.
 Be careful when using them because you don’t want your Instagram account to be flagged as spam.